oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup-core-environment.md

 You are a federated user, your user name is oracleidentitycloudservice/tim.graves@oracle.com, saved details
 ```

-  6. The script next creates a compartment to work in, you will be asked if you want to change from the default of the tenancy root, if you are in a free trial then enter `y`
+  6. The script next creates a compartment to work in, you will be asked if you want to change from the default of the tenancy root, if you are in a free trial then enter `n`

 <details><summary><b>Only read if you are not in a free trial or are sharing it !</b></summary>